-And don’t forget to earmark some of that money for your spouse as both of you could require long term care in the future.
+Don’t forget to earmark some of that money for your spouse, as both of you could require long term care in the future.
 Your sex also factors into the equation.
 Ladies, you tend to live longer, so you can expect to be the one needing the long term care more, at least statistically speaking.

 But the problem with self-funding is you really have no idea what the future holds.
-Maybe you are one of the fortunate individuals who will never need long term care.
-But if you do, do you have the funds set aside to cover the cost of long term care services?
+Maybe you are one of the fortunate individuals who will never need long term care, but if you do, will you have the funds set aside to cover the cost of long term care services?